Medically Reviewed by: Charlie Blyth

 And with such a significant change happening, it’s no wonder that your youngster is likely to be a little out of sorts during a growth spurt.
 "The associated behavioural changes only last a couple of days, but they are a clear signal that they're about to have, or are currently having, a growth spurt," says Michelle.

-"So if your child is behaving out of character – one day they are perfectly happy and the next they're suddenly grumpy – step back and consider whether all the signs are pointing to them having a growth spurt,’ suggests Michelle.
+"So if your child is behaving out of character – one day they are perfectly happy and the next they're suddenly grumpy – step back and consider whether all the signs are pointing to them having a growth spurt," suggests Michelle.
 And no matter what their age, the signs will be the same.

 When do babies have growth spurts?

 Babies are constantly growing and developing and growth spurts can happen at any time and of course, every baby is different.
-Some experts suggest growth spurts will occur around:

 As each child's growth patterns vary, do not worry if you do not notice your baby having growth spurts at these stages.
 Boys tend to be a little heavier and taller, and their growth pattern is slightly different to girls.
 Some children may have more or fewer spurts than the suggested points.

-It is not necessary for you to weigh your baby regularly or worry about their growth.
 Your midwife or health visitor will come and weigh your baby and asses their growth alongside the baby weight chart in their little red book.
 The NHS recommends "After the first two weeks, your baby should be weighed:

 • No more than once a month up to six months of age